top of page

 Sony RX100 VI vs Sony a7 III vs Sony a6700

-After these color adjustments, the RX100 VI comes much closer in terms of color to the a6700, which is a pleasant surprise.
-This only makes me recommend it even with more confidence, even if it's a 5-year-old camera, the color science is solid.
-For the price given, (450 euros second hand) it's an absolute steal!
+After these adjustments, the RX100 VI comes much closer in terms of color to the a6700, which is a pleasant surprise.
+This only makes me recommend it with more confidence.
+Even if it's a 5-year-old camera, the color science is solid.
+For the price given (450 euros second hand) it's an absolute steal!

 Color Matching your Sony Cameras - Main Takeaways